ZhangXingyu-coder/Mueller-Cell-FeatureExtraction/README.md

 ## ✨ Features
 - Lu-Chipman decomposition of 4x4 Mueller matrix
-- Extraction of polarization parameters (DoP, depolarization, retardance)
+- Extraction of polarization parameters (DoP, depolarization, retardance) of living cells
-- Visualization utilities for polarization parameter maps
+- Visualization utilities for cell dynamics and structural changes
-- Example workflow on simulated and experimental data
+- Example workflow on experimental data of apoptotic cells

 ## 👤 Author
 [张星宇]